alextanhongpin/node-setup/README.md

-# NPM Tutorial
+# NPM 101

-## Check NPM version

-Check your npm version with the command `npm -v`.
+Bullet points that will help you get started with npm :metal:.

++ `npm -v` prints the version of npm installed on your machine
-The latest version at the moment is `5.0.2`.
-Upgrade to the latest version with the command `$ npm i -g npm` (osx).
++ The latest version at the time of writing is `5.0.2`
++ Update npm on your osx machine with `$ npm i -g npm`

-## Use `npm init` for new project
++ Always init a new project with `npm init`

-`npm init` will interactively create a package.json for your project.
++ `npm init` will interactively create a package.json for your project.

-`npm init --yes` skips the interactive mode and just create a package.json.
++ `npm init --yes` skips the interactive mode and just create a package.json.
++ Lock down dependency versions for publication with `npm shrinkwrap`
++ Set default config with `npm config` (see below)
++ Use .npmrc file for setting project config (see below)
++ Use lifecycle scripts like `npm start`, `npm test`, `npm build`, `npm deploy`
++ Always save when installing module
++ Understand the difference between dependencies vs dev-dependencies (see below)
++ Remove dev-dependencies before deploying to production
++ Lastly, don't commit your node_modules

 ## Set default config with `npm config`